Skateboarding and snowboarding require you to stand on a board as you race down slopes, over jumps, and through obstacles.

-- Similar Equipment: Your snowboard jackpot, boots, and bindings won’t help you at the skatepark and the actual boards are very different as well.
-However, the general setup is very similar and you’ll get used to riding on a board while you wear head, elbow, knee, and foot protection.
+- Similar Equipment: Your snowboard jacket, boots, and bindings won’t help you at the skatepark and the actual skateboards are very different as well.
+However, the general setup is very similar and you’ll get used to riding on a skateboard while you wear head, elbow, knee, and foot protection.

 - Athleticism: Skateboarding will help you to build your core and improve your natural balance.
 The more you practice skateboarding, the more natural it will feel to turn, shed speed, and perform tricks when you eventually get back on a snowboard.

 Is Snowboarding More Like Surfing or Skateboarding?